Plan your visit to Amsterdam – We’re extremely late planners, and rarely book anything more than a couple of weeks in advance.

 The park is very green and wonderfully laid out with small paths and walkways, lakes, and beautiful 19th century buildings.

-With a planetarium, aquarium and butterfly pavillion it’s really more than a zoo, and there are animals everywhere; from orangutans, giraffs and lions, to small monkeys, beavers and wolves.
+With a planetarium, aquarium and butterfly pavilion it’s really more than a zoo, and there are animals everywhere; from orangutans, giraffes and lions, to small monkeys, beavers and wolves.